upstage/cheatsheet/README.md

   * Documentation to show how to create the cheatsheet from scratch

-## Tools
+## About this Component

+Cheatsheet is a [Toolkit](http://github.com/assemble/toolkit) component.

 #### Grunt.js + Assemble
-Toolkit uses [Assemble](http://github.com/assemble/assemble), a Grunt.js plugin that makes it dead simple to build component with templates, external data
+Toolkit uses [Assemble](http://github.com/assemble/assemble), a Grunt.js plugin that makes it dead simple to build components with HTML, client-side templates, externalized data (JSON/YAML), and LESS.

 #### Bootstrap Drop-in
 As with most Toolkit components, _cheatsheet_ is designed as a drop-in for [Bootstrap](http://twitter.github.com/bootstrap), but it can also be used on it's own.